 Last year when I was still teaching Kindergarten acorns became a favorite thing for the kids to collect and “give” to me as I watched them play.
 After about the millionth acorn that I pretended to pocket but let slip through my fingers to find its way back to the ground, I had what was to be a brilliant idea.

-I gathered all the kids around me and asked them to gather as many acorns as they could find.
+I gathered all the kids around me and asked them to collect as many acorns as they could find.
 We filled up 2 gallon Ziploc bags in under 10 minutes!
 They were all so curious as to what I was going to do with these gathered treasures.
 I told them that I was going to make chocolate chip cookies out of them!

 Yes, they looked at me like I was insane.
 And I was a little.